placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/components/bing-search/README.md

 ### Parameter: `bingSearchName`

-Required when `enableBingSearchConnection` is true.
 The name to assign to the Bing Search resource instance (used when creating a new account).
+Required if `enableBingSearchConnection` is true.

 - Required: Yes
 - Type: string

-### Parameter: `project_name`
+### Parameter: `projectName`

-Required when `enableBingSearchConnection` is true.
 The name of the Azure Cognitive Services Project.
+Required if `enableBingSearchConnection` is true.

 - Required: Yes
 - Type: string